 He captured hearts as Jake Ryan in the 1984 cult classic “Sixteen Candles,” but Michael Schoeffling wasn’t into acting for the long haul.
 He retired from show business after appearing in “Wild Hearts Can’t Be Broken” in 1991 and completely disappeared from the public eye.

 In a 1990 interview with the Los Angeles Times, Schoeffling revealed he lived near Wilkes-Barre, Pennsylvania, and ran a successful furniture-making business from his home.
 Reporters have tried to track him down since, but their attempts have been unsuccessful.

 An accomplished actress, Karyn Parsons starred as Hilary Banks on “The Fresh Prince of Bel-Air” in the 1990s.
-By 2002, she took a 16-year break from acting — she returned to television in the series “Fly” in 2018 — which gave her time to focus on other passions.
+By 2002, she took a 16-year break from acting — she starred in the short film “On Monday of Last Week” in 2018 and “Sweet Thing” in 2020 — which gave her time to focus on other passions.

 Peter Ostrum played the lucky boy who found the last golden ticket in 1971's "Willy Wonka and the Chocolate Factory."
 Despite having the starring role of Charlie in the popular film, Ostrum never acted again.
 He now works as a veterinarian on dairy farms in upstate New York.

 Tristar/Amblin/Kobal / Shutterstock.com Charlie Korsmo